Equity, Diversity and Inclusion on Campus

 Will my information be kept confidential?
 Who will see the raw data?

 Yes, we are committed to ensuring your information will be kept confidential.
-The data you provide will be stored in a strictly confidential database and will not be used for any other purposes.
-Only select individuals who require access to this raw data to perform their jobs from Human Resource Services, Student Services and the Research team will have access to this information.
-When reporting on this data all analytics will be aggregated and stripped of identifying information.
-Data will be summarized in broad categories (ex. job categories, departments, academic programs etc.) which will ensure the privacy of individuals.
+The data you provide will be stored in a secure and confidential system and will not be used for any purpose other than aggregate reporting and data-informed decision-making.
+Access to this raw data will be restricted to specific individuals from Human Resource Services and the Institutional Analysis and Planning teams who are involved in the reporting process.
+When reporting on this data, all analytics will be aggregated and stripped of identifying information.
+Data will be summarized in broad categories (ex., job categories, departments, academic programs, etc.), which will ensure the privacy of individuals.

 More Information/Next Steps